Are you looking for an easy way to invest a small amount of money?

 Stash offers taxable accounts for adults.
 Parents can open taxable custodial accounts for their children.
 It’s also possible to open Traditional IRA and Roth IRA retirement accounts.

-- Taxable account only: $1 per month
+- Stash Beginner plan only: $1 per month

 - Online checking account and debit card: Included with any investing plan